websanco/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/experience-personalization/personalizing-collections.md

 # Personalizing Collections

-> Availability: Liferay Portal 7.3 GA6, Liferay DXP 7.3+
+{bdg-secondary}`Available Liferay Portal 7.3 GA6 / DXP 7.3+`

-By default, any user can see all the Collection's content and is part of *Anyone* group.
+By default, any user can see all the Collection's content and is part of the *Anyone* group.
 You can create a *Personalized Variation* of the Collection's items using [Segments](../segmentation/creating-and-managing-user-segments.md).
 When you use a Personalized Variation, the items that are part of your Collection don't change, but the Collection Page or Collection Display Fragment show the items filtered for the Segment.

 ```{note}
 To customize a Collection using Segments, you must define the Segments first.
 For more information, see [Creating and Managing User Segments](../segmentation/creating-and-managing-user-segments.md).